-96. Take the kids to FutureWorld at the ArtScience Museum
+97. Take the kids to FutureWorld at the ArtScience Museum

-One of our fave permanent exhibitions, a highly interactive experience awaits for toddlers, big kids, and even snap-happy IG addicts.
+Take the kids to FutureWorld at the ArtScience Museum.
+One of our fave permanent exhibitions, this highly interactive experience makes a fun excursion for toddlers, big kids, and even snap-happy IG addicts.
 On Fridays kids enter free!

-97. Catch a kid-friendly flick
+98. Catch a kid-friendly flick

 We love all the child- and baby-friendly movie options in Singapore that mean you never have to feel bad about your kids making noise.
 Golden Village offers both “KidsFlix” and “Mums & Babies” screenings (featuring less-dim lights and changing tables in the theatre – check Facebook for details), while Shaws has just introduced Singapore’s first dedicated family hall, “Dreamers” at Jewel Changi Airport.

-98. Marvel at the Lee Kong Chian Natural History Museum
+99. Marvel at the Lee Kong Chian Natural History Museum

-99. Get a Mama-Child Mani-Pedi
+100. Get a Mama-Child Mani-Pedi

-100. Visit the Air Force Museum
+101. Visit the Air Force Museum (FREE)

-Filled with interactive exhibits, 3D models, and – best of all – super cool multi-player flight simulators – this FREE museum is a big hit with aspiring pilots.
+The Air Force Museum is filled with interactive exhibits, 3D models, and – best of all – super cool multi-player flight simulators – this FREE museum is a big hit with aspiring pilots.

-101. Treat yourselves to brunch, you’ve earned it!
+Treat yourselves to brunch, you’ve earned it!